ericsua/AnnotationPlatformLUS-Next.js14/README.md

 cd server
 npm run dev
 ```

+> Always remember to change the settings as explained in the `MongoDB Server` section if you want to change the database connection (remote or local).

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.